 How has your work evolved these last few years?

-I’m really enjoying what Im doing right now.
-My earlier work was more commercial and, after a while, I didn’t feel as much freedom in creating.
-Now I’m curious to see where this will lead me to and that is why I want to work as much as I can.
+I’m really enjoying what I’m doing right now.
+My earlier work was more commercial and, after a while, I didn’t feel as much freedom in my creative process.
+Now, I’m curious to see where this will lead me to and that is why I want to just work as much as I can.
 My work now is much more abstract and simplified than my older work.
-It consist of only one material – metal chains – and one shape, a circle.
+It consists of only one material and one shape — metal chains and a circle.
 But I guess it still has the same sensitivity as my earlier pieces.
 What I also like about the ‘metalworks’ series is that they become part of the space they are hanging in.
 There is no frame around them, they simply blend in.

 What has been the inspiration or drive to go in a different direction?

 A series of events made me go into a different direction.
 My residence in Morocco also made a huge impact as I stayed in the Sahara for 1 month.
 I had a beautiful room overlooking the the sand dunes and a small oasis.
 Needless to say, I felt extremely happy there.
 I would go for long walks in the morning and before sunset and in between I would draw or weave.
 I learned how to weave from a girl from a village nearby.
 There was just nothing to do there, every day had the same routine and I loved it.
 After Morocco, I wasn’t ready for the city yet and I soon left for the castle in Germany.
 When I finally returned to Amsterdam I got the best studio I could wish for, all high ceilings and huge windows.
 I think al these events pushed me into the direction I’m going now.